Learning Puerto Rican History With War Against All Puerto Ricans

-Those of us who know anything about Puerto Rico, the real history have been self taught.
-The information is out there, but we have to seek it.
-No public school here is going to teach you this stuff.
-Such was my experience with this book by former NY assemblyman, Nelson Denis.
-I didn’t know anything of the topics I read about.
+Those of us who know anything about Puerto Rico’s real history have mostly been self-taught.
+The information is out there, but you have to seek it out because public schools are unlikely to cover it in depth.
+That was my experience with a book by former NY assemblyman Nelson Denis.
+I came away having learned about many topics I had never encountered before.

 Nelson-Denis-War-against-all-puerto-ricans